China February factory activity shrinks to three-year low, export orders worst in a decade

 Even with increasing government stimulus to spur activity, concerns are growing that China may be at risk of a sharper slowdown if current Sino-U.S. trade talks fail to relieve some of the pressure.

-The official Purchasing Managers’ Index (PMI) fell for the third straight month, dropping to 49.2 in February from 49.5 in January, according to data released by the National Bureau of Statistics (NBS) on Thursday.
+The official Purchasing Managers’ Index (PMI) fell to 49.2 in February from 49.5 in January, pointing to a contraction in activity for the third straight month, according to data released by the National Bureau of Statistics (NBS) on Thursday.
 The 50-mark separates growth from contraction on a monthly basis.

-Analysts surveyed by Reuters had forecast the gauge would stay unchanged from January’s 49.5.
+Analysts surveyed by Reuters had forecast the manufacturing gauge would stay unchanged from January’s 49.5.
+China’s factory activity has been generally softening since last May.

 “Unless the trade war truly turns into an extended truce, the weakening trend may not end quickly,” Iris Pang, Greater China economist at ING, said in a note.
 “As such we expect March’s PMI to fall, too.”